yhagio/tutorialedge.net/content/golang/go-face-recognition-tutorial-part-one.md

 For the basis of this tutorial, we'll be using the [kagami/go-face](https://github.com/Kagami/go-face) package which wraps around the dlib machine learning toolkit!

-> Kagami actually wrote about how he went about writing this package.
+> **Note -** Kagami actually wrote about how he went about writing this package.
 It's definitely an interesting read and you can find it here: https://hackernoon.com/face-recognition-with-go-676a555b8a7e

 ## The dlib toolkit

 The Dlib toolkit is built in C++ and is incredible at both face and object recognition/detection.
 According to its documentation, it scores around 99.4% accuracy on detecting labeled faces in the Wild benchmark which is incredible and it's the reason why so many other third-party libraries utilize it as their base.

-> I've covered the Dlib toolkit's Python library - face_recognition in a previous tutorial.
+> **Note -** I've covered the Dlib toolkit's Python library - face_recognition in a previous tutorial.
 If you want to check out the python equivalent of this tutorial, here it is: [An introduction to Face Recognition in Python](https://tutorialedge.net/python/intro-face-recognition-in-python/)

 # Setup